 There are helicopter tours available that allow you to fly over EBC and Kala Patthar.
 Heli treks offer you the option of flying into Namche from Kathmandu and starting your trek from there.
 You can also book a heli return flight from Gorak Shep after trekking to Everest Base Camp.
 This way, you can break the monotony of the return trek.

-Udhauli Parva – This is a festival observed by the Kirat community living in the eastern foothills of Nepal to mark the winter migration of birds, animals, and humans to the warmer valleys and plains.
-This is a community festival where the whole community congregates in open fields and meadows to worship Mother Nature and their ancestors.
-They perform the ‘sakela’ which involves forming a circle and singing and dancing together, carrying leaves and branches.
+Udhauli Parva – Udhauli Parva is a festival observed by the Kirat community in the eastern foothills of Nepal to mark the winter migration of birds, animals, and humans to the warmer valleys and plains.
+This community festival involves congregating in open fields and meadows to worship Mother Nature and their ancestors.
+Participants perform the 'sakela,' a dance where they form a circle, sing, and dance together, carrying leaves and branches.
+In 2024, Udhauli Parva will be celebrated on Sunday, December 15.

 Conclusion